imEckenrode/DnDevice/MASTER/DnDevice/main/README.md

 This is where the Dndv_ID system is defined, built off the ESP-IDF Event Loop Library All the event loop library code and structures are here, but globals and internals are handled by dndv_internals

+## dndv_db

+This is the non-volatile storage for player and PC storage.
+This uses primitive dndv_data types and implemnts the file storage structs.

+Currently, the code in dndv_db.c determines whether we use SD card or NVS access.

 ## dndv_internals

-This is the second-lowest level of code on the dependency tree; this only imports dndv_dat and nearly everything imports this.
+This is the third-lowest level of code on the dependency tree; this only imports dndv_data and db and nearly everything imports this.

 All the global variables and player data structures are here, including player data and data access.